Camera Accessories Every Photographer Must Have

 Camera Cleaning Kit and Lens Pen

+The number one thing that ruins a good photo is a dirty lens!
 A quick field cleaning is sometimes necessary to remove dust or water droplets on your lens.
 NOTE: this is not for cleaning the sensor.

-The lens pen has two sides – one with a retractable goat hair brush to brush away any loose particles and the other side with a self-replenish able carbon-based tip to clean the lens.
+Lens pen: This pen has two sides – one with a retractable goat hair brush to brush away any loose particles and the other side with a self-replenish able carbon-based tip to clean the lens.

 Camera Remote Shutter Release

+There are wired and wireless models available.
 You will need to search for a remote shutter release for your specific camera model or smartphone.

+Memory Cards: Purchase a name brand like Lexar or SanDisk – after all, you are trusting your images to the card!
 You will use the card over and over, so spending a bit more to get a better product, in the long term, will not cost you much more.

 CARRY EXTRAS: You don’t want to miss any photographic opportunities due to forgetting to load a memory card or filling a memory card (or two).

-Camera Batteries and Charger
+Camera Batteries and Chargers

 Always pack your camera charger and extra batteries.
 It’s not a good feeling when you forgot to put the battery in your camera or it’s been drained and you don’t have a back-up.
 We know this from experience, and want to save you the heartache!